 Raising your personal standards is never an easy process.
-You will need to break old patterns of behavior and develop new rituals and habits that will provide you with the impetus you need to make positive changes to your life.
+You will need to break old patterns of behavior and develop new rituals and habits that will provide you with the impetus you need to make positive changes in your life.
 As such, the following guidelines and suggestions might be of some value.

 Become More Mindful and Self Aware

 Mindfulness is the key to self-awareness.
 When we are mindful and self-aware we put ourselves in a position where we are able to better understand ourselves and our personal tendencies.
-With this awareness we are more in-tune with our decisions, behaviors and actions.
+With this awareness, we are more in-tune with our decisions, behaviors, and actions.

-In order to raise your personal standards you must first have the necessary self-awareness to understand where things need to improve — where you’re not living up to the very best of your ability.
+In order to raise your personal standards, you must first have the necessary self-awareness to understand where things need to improve — where you’re not living up to the very best of your ability.
 This knowledge and understanding will provide you with the impetus to make the necessary changes to move your life forward in a better way.

 Develop Appropriate Rituals

 As previously discussed, rituals are the actions that support the personal standards you set for yourself.
-However, in order for these rituals to be most effective they must help you prepare, plan and think ahead.
+However, in order for these rituals to be most effective, they must help you prepare, plan and think ahead.
 In other words, they must keep you moving forward while progressively encouraging you to raise your standards and levels of performance.